192,559 CAMRA members

 Not over until the press is clean

 Mother Nature’s effect on her fruit doesn’t stop once the apples have been picked.
-Once the apples have been gathered from the orchards and delivered to their respective cideries some may be allowed to sit for a little longer to ensure maximum ripeness, but others may have to get pressed as quick as possible before the fruit begins to rot.
+After the apples have been gathered from the orchards and delivered to their respective cideries, some may be allowed to sit for a little longer to ensure maximum ripeness, but others may have to get pressed as quick as possible – so as not to let the fruit rot.

 A harvester’s job, then, is not done until the press is clean and the juice is carefully stored away, slowly fermenting.